emsesp/docs/docs/index.md

 For a full list of features read the [change log](Version-Release-History).

-See a [live demo](https://demo.emsesp.org) at `https://demo.emsesp.org`.
-Select your language on the sign-on page and log in with any username and password.

 <img style="width:75%" src="../_media/screenshot/main-screen.png"></img>

+[See a live demo](https://demo.emsesp.org){ .md-button .md-button--primary }  (_select your language on the sign-on page and log in with any username and password_)

 ## Installing

-Head over to the [Getting Started](Getting-Started) section to see what hardware you need and how to install the firmware software.
+Go to [Installing EMS-ESP](Installing) to get started and see which hardware you need and how to install the firmware software.

 ## Support